 - Title loans: Upon approval, you’ll repay your title loan with interest when your loan repayments are due, which can vary depending on the lender and loan terms.
 Fortunately, you’ll be able to continue driving your vehicle while you do so.

-There are a number of factors that can determine the interest rate you’ll receive on a loan, including:
+Here are some factors that can determine the interest rate you’ll receive on a loan, including:

 The amount of money you borrow will play a role in your interest rate.
 You may get a different interest rate for a $500 loan than a $2,000 loan.